 a professional ballerina.

 Kai currently teaches in the SF Bay Area for various acclaimed companies and institutions.

-The conversation with Kai talks about being a black woman in an industry that is dominated by very particular physical attributes of body shape and size, and how more often than not, she found herself as the only person of color on and off the dance floor in her various ballet environments.
+Kai talks about being a black woman in an industry that is dominated by very particular physical attributes of body shape and size, and how more often than not, she found herself as the only person of color on and off the dance floor in her various ballet environments.